es3649/robo-rally-online/README.md

 ### Bot Drivers

-The bot drivers, in the `bot-drivers` directory, are a series of Arduino programs, designed to control robots over a Bluetooth connection managed by the host
+The bot drivers, in the `bot-drivers` directory, are a series of Arduino programs, designed to control robots over a Bluetooth connection managed by the host.

 ### Schematics